-Since 2015, I’ve been a graduate organizer for the Yale Program in the History of the Book, which puts leading scholars, archivists, and bibliographers into conversation with students through a lecture series, seminar program, and the annual Harvard-Yale Conference in Book History.
-I’m also the co-founder and operator of The Census: a blog that showcases new book historical research with a focus on materials and methods that have traditionally been underrepresented in the field.
+From 2015 to 2019 I was a graduate organizer for the Yale Program in the History of the Book, which puts scholars, archivists, and bibliographers into conversation with students through a lecture series, seminar program, and the annual Harvard-Yale Conference in Book History.
+I also co-founded The Census: a blog that showcases new book historical research with a focus on materials and methods that have traditionally been underrepresented in the field.

-As a Curatorial Assistant at the Beinecke Rare Book and Manuscript Library (2014), I designed the exhibit Uncommon Law.
-This work was featured in Yale’s Graduate School of Arts and Sciences Newsletter.
-And I recently completed work on Habits Ancient and Modern: Surface and Depth in the Pillone Library Volumes (2019), a Beinecke Library exhibit (part of the larger exhibition Bibliomania) that explores a collection of Renaissance books both as material texts and experimental objects in the decorative and textile arts.
+As a Curatorial Assistant at the Beinecke Rare Book and Manuscript Library, I designed the exhibits Uncommon Law (2014) and Habits Ancient and Modern (2019).
+The latter explored a set of painted Renaissance books as both material texts and experimental objects in the decorative arts.

 I have taught sessions of each of my recent courses in the Beinecke classrooms, emphasizing hands-on access to these rare materials.
 But I also seek to show students how they can work with such resources from anywhere.
-For instance, in one assignment for the literature survey course “Vampires, Castles, & Werewolves” (Spring 2017), students used The Shelley-Godwin Archive to examine high-quality scans of the manuscript drafts of Mary Shelley’s Frankenstein, comparing her annotations and those of Percy Shelley in order to make arguments about how the novel was altered before its original publication.
+For instance, in one assignment for the literature survey course “Vampires, Castles, & Werewolves” (Spring 2017), students used The Shelley-Godwin Archive to examine high-quality scans of the manuscript drafts of Mary Shelley’s Frankenstein and make arguments about how the novel was altered before its publication.